Argentina onshore red shrimp - bottom trawl

 Update

 FIP partners agreed on an extension to complete the task that has been delayed.
-This extension covers the period June 2023 - May 2024.
+This extension covers the period June 2024 - May 2025.
 In May 2023 the FIP partners started the certification process.
+In May 2024 the site visit took place.

 Next Progress Report Due